AdUhTkJm/moonc/README.md

 The outer braces are due to a `Block` node that encloses the whole file, which might need special treatment.

+## Type checking

 # Progress

 Currently the compiler is able to parse itself in entirety.
 However, some effort is still needed to fullly support parsing `moonbitlang/core/` packages.

+There is very limited type checking support.